datastaxdevs/workshop-streaming-game/README.md

 > Remember the hordes of cheaters in ... er ...
 Diablo I ?

-Unfortunately such an architecture is more complex to achieve, but you cannot do without it.
+Unfortunately such an all-server architecture is more complex to achieve.
-For instance, one has to introduce a "generation counter" to avoid accidentally triggering infinite loops of spurious player-position updates.
+For instance, one has to introduce a "generation counter" to avoid accidentally triggering infinite loops of spurious player-position updates - you can see this ever-increasing generation counter if you inspect the player-position updates at the bottom of the application.

-**Relevant parts of the code**:
+**Relevant parts of the code** for the server-side position validation:

 - API: `playerUpdate = validatePosition(updateMsg, HALF_SIZE_X, HALF_SIZE_Y)` in `api.py`
 - Client: `setPlayerX(updateMsg.payload.x)` (and surrounding lines) in `App.js`.